 How large should the images on my website be?

-It will depend on the size of the image on the page and what the content of the image is.
+It will depend on the size of the image on the page and the content of the image.

 Generally, you should be aiming for the majority of your images to be no more than 100kb, (images larger than this are flagged in our SEO audits).